revomatico/ansible-openldap/README.md

 - [ ] Automatically load ldif files (with whatever data) in LDAP after deployment

+## Current issues
+- Password policy (using [ppm.so](https://github.com/ltb-project/ppm)) does not seem to work at the moment, it is simply ignored?!

 ## Alternatives
 - https://github.com/osixia/docker-openldap
 - https://github.com/debops/debops/tree/master/ansible/roles/slapd